outdreamer/build-a-cure-1/docs/objects/problem.md

     - positions in host systems
     - limits
     - adjacent objects/conversion potential (what can it be transformed into using available functions)
+    - how it interacts with other objects (that arent immediately classifiable as resources or targets)

     - minimum information